bernietai/tap-twitter/README.md

 ### Step 4: Run Twitter Tap (1st time)

-It is necessary to setup Twitter credentials when running this Tap for the first time (i.e. access token).
+When running tap for the first time, it is necessary to setup Twitter *credentials*.
 Once credentials are setup, it can be reused in subsequent requests.
 Credentials are stored in ~/.credentials/twitter.json

 Run: ```tap-twitter -c tap-twitter/config.json``` without piping to a target.
 You will be prompted to authorize Twitter: